cainmagi/Dockerfiles/manual-xubuntu/user-mapping.md

 ### Launched by docker

-The following command is equivalent to run the `user-mapping` script instantly after starting a new container:
+The following command is equivalent to running the `user-mapping` script instantly after starting a new container:

 ```bash
 docker run --gpus all -it --rm xubuntu:1.0 uid=$(id -u) gid=$(id -g)